-- Shift to clean energy - Establish Whitefish as a fire-adapted community - Support climate-friendly land use and transportation - Maximize cost savings by conserving water and energy - Support community businesses and increase local production of food
+- Shift to clean energy - Support climate-friendly land use and management - Maximize cost saving by conserving water and energy - Support community businesses and increase local production of food - Reduce consumption of carbon-intensive goods and services - Plan ahead to minimize risk to community

-- Reduce consumption of carbon-intensive goods and services - Plan ahead to minimize risk to community infrastructure and public health - Lead by example and create partnerships with residents, schools, businesses, nonprofits, and other governments
+• Lead by example and create partnerships with residents, schools, businesses, nonprofits, and other governments

 This plan is the beginning of an ongoing process that will require a long-term, dedicated effort by the Whitefish community.
-To provide continuity and demonstrate commitment, the Climate Action Plan Committee calls on City leaders to establish a standing Sustainability Committee and create a staff position focused on energy efficiency and risk management.
+To provide continuity and demonstrate commitment, the Climate Action Plan Committee calls on City leaders to establish a standing Committee on Sustainability and Resiliency and create a staff position focused on energy efficiency and risk management.
 The final chapter of this document is an implementation plan that recommends specific actions to achieve specific goals by 2025.